yuktaX/SADP/README.md

 # SADP_MSA
-FInal coding demo for CS 732 Software Architecture and Design Principles
+All the codes written in CS 732 - Software Architecture and Design Principles

-Implemented a simple microservice simulation for a Payment module